Māori explore Sydney and London

 From the late 18th century Māori travelled the world, often as crew on board ships.
 From the 1800s Māori sought opportunities to trade with Sydney, and acquire new technologies and skills such as carpentry and gardening.
 Sydney was also a place where individual Māori met with British officials and missionaries.
 For instance in 1804 Te Pahi, a chief of Rangihoua, sent his son Maatara to Sydney to observe the British.
 The governor of New South Wales, Philip Gidley King, looked after him, and sent him home with tools and other gifts.
 In 1805 Te Pahi himself went to Sydney, where he stayed with Governor King for several months.
 With his companions he learnt carpentry, gardening, weaving and spinning.

-While in Sydney, Ruatara acquired eight muskets and also borrowed a couple of pistols.
+In Sydney, Ruatara acquired eight muskets and borrowed a couple of pistols.
 Though significant at the time, his small armoury would soon be outdone by Ngāpuhi chief Hongi Hika, who traded gifts he received in London for muskets, which were selling cheaply after being dumped on the Sydney market.

 By the 1810s the Māori language could be heard on Sydney’s docks.
 By the 1840s an estimated 1,000 Māori had travelled overseas, with the majority going to Sydney.
-The Māori presence there had become so common it was no longer recorded.
+The presence of Māori there had become so common it was no longer recorded.
 Sydney has remained an important city in Māori lives.
-By the early 2000s many Māori had migrated there, and Māori cultural activities and media thrive.
+By the early 2000s many Māori had migrated there, and Māori cultural activities and media thrived.

-In 1859 two Waikato Māori, Wiremu Toetoe and Hemara Te Rerehau, travelled to Austria on the frigate Novara , and were trained in printing techniques at the state printing house in Vienna.
+In 1859 two Waikato Māori, Wiremu Toetoe and Hemara Te Rerehau, travelled to Austria on the frigate Novara, and were trained in printing techniques at the state printing house in Vienna.
 As a parting gift, in May 1860 Archduke Maximilian gave them a printing press, which was shipped to Ngāruawāhia.
 Late in 1861 the press was used to print a newspaper, Te Hokioi e Rere Atu Na, which was a mouthpiece for the Kingitanga, the Māori King movement.
-The young chiefs’ plans to import a lion were less successful.
-During the land wars the press was broken up by colonial troops.
+The young chiefs’ plans to import a lion were unsuccessful.
+During the Waikato war the press was broken up by troops.

 Māori in London

 One of the first Māori to visit London was Moehanga of Ngāpuhi in 1806.
 He was presented to King George III.
-Hongi Hika visited London in 1820 with another chief named Waikato, and missionary Thomas Kendall.
-They helped with the compilation of a Māori alphabet and grammar.
-Hongi met with King George IV.
+Hongi Hika visited London in 1820 with another chief named Waikato and missionary Thomas Kendall.
+They helped with the compilation of a Māori alphabet and grammar, and Hongi met King George IV.

-Hoani Wiremu Hīpango played a role in protecting the new town of Whanganui from attack by another tribe.
-Partially because of this he accompanied missionary Richard Taylor on a visit to England in 1855.
-When he arrived in London Hīpango had an audience with Queen Victoria and Prince Albert.
-Other Māori reported in London included Māui, or Tommy Drummond, who taught Sunday school in London in 1816, and Tuai and Titeri who visited in 1818.
+In 1846–47 Hoani Wiremu Hīpango helped protect the new town of Whanganui from attack by another iwi.
+Partly because of this, he accompanied missionary Richard Taylor on a visit to England in 1855.
+When he arrived in London, Hīpango had an audience with Queen Victoria and Prince Albert.
+Other Māori reported in London included Māui, or Tommy Drummond, who taught Sunday school in London in 1816, and Tuai and Titeri, who visited in 1818.
 In 1863 there were two Māori performing groups in London.